-Remember to have fun while you learn and you’ll stay motivated despite any challenges that come your way.
+Remember to have fun while you learn, and you’ll stay motivated despite any challenges that come your way.

+Before you start your online guitar lessons for beginners, you’re going to need a guitar.
 If you’re buying your first guitar, we recommend purchasing it in person versus online.
 You’ll need to hold the guitar and get a feel for it, making sure it’s the right size and fit for you.

 Be sure that the width of the guitar’s neck accommodates the size of your hand, and that it feels comfortable even while you’re sitting.